nickcdryan/textevolve/system_prompt.md

 1. **Strategy Generation**:
    - Create novel LLM-driven approaches to solving problems when exploring
    - Ensure exploration approaches are truly diverse (not minor variations)
+   - Create explicit hypothesis about how to improve performance with each new strategy.
+Implement a way to determine if the strategy worked.
+Reflect and log the hypothesis, result, and analysis for future strategies.
    - Refine and optimize successful approaches when exploiting
    - Ensure approaches prioritize LLM reasoning capabilities
    - Balance creativity with pragmatism